 For example, if someone has $500 allotted toward food each month but spends $750 at Taco Bell because their favorite burrito is on sale at half price during happy hour (and who hasn’t been there?), they would need an extra $250 from somewhere else in order not go over budget.

 Budget is a free budgeting app that syncs with your bank account and credit cards.
-It helps you track your spending and set goals while also providing insight into how much money you have left in each budget category.
+It helps you track your spending and set goals while providing insight into how much money you have left in each budget category.

 The app’s companion website is equally easy to use: You can add transactions manually or import them from a CSV file if they were previously created on the app.